Evansville Thunderbolts: History

 Due to the ongoing effects and restrictions during the pandemic, the Thunderbolts were one of five SPHL teams to not participate in the 2020–21 season.
 Before returning for the 2021–22 season, the Thunderbolts hired Bob McNamara as the general manager.

+The Thunderbolts advanced for the first time in team history to the semifinals in the 2023–24 playoffs, beating the Birmingham Bulls in a sudden death overtime playoff game with the game-winning goal scored by Captain Matthew Hobbs, assisted by Myles Abbate.

 At the conclusion of the 2024–25 regular season the Thunderbolts finished with a 24–24–2–6 record clinching the 7th seed in the President's Cup.
 On April 24, 2025, the Thunderbolts won The President's Cup, their 1st in franchise history following a 2–1 overtime win over the Knoxville Ice Bears.
+The game winning overtime goal was scored by Aiden Litke, assisted by Ethan Price and Captain Matthew Hobbs.
+Goalie Cole Ceci was named Playoffs MVP.

+The 25-26 regular season was the Thunderbolts' best to date.
+Finishing tied for 3rd Evansville clinched home ice advantage for the first round of the playoffs.
+They defeated the Pensacola Ice Flyers 2 games to 1 with a game 3 overtime winner, the Roanoke Rail Yard Dawgs 3 games to 1 in round 2, and reverse swept the Peoria Rivermen 3 games to 2 in the Finals to clinch back to back President Cup titles.
+Team captain Matthew Hobbs was named playoffs MVP.